Glossary - A to Z

 The interactive process can be more creative and gives complete confidence that the decisions work well.
 Using large-scale digital storage means that long sections of finished material can be sent for output to the digital lab’s film recorder, exposing 2000-foot reels at a time.

-Unlike pre-HD television, which had only two image formats, 525/60I and 625/50I, 35 mm film has many.
+Film Formats: Unlike pre-HD television, which had only two image formats, 525/60I and 625/50I, 35 mm film has many.
 Of these the most common are Full Frame, which occupies the largest possible area of the film, Academy and Cinemascope.
-The scanning for these is defined in the DPX file specification as follows:

 These scan sizes generally represent the valid image size within the total frame size indicated by full frame.
 It is generally considered that all scanning is done at full frame size as this avoids the complexity of adjusting the scanner optics or raster size with risks associated with repeatability and stability.